drakkan/sftpgo/docs/full-configuration.md

     - If `proxy_protocol` is set to 2 and we receive a proxy header from an IP that is not in the list then the connection will be rejected
   - `post_connect_hook`, string.
 Absolute path to the command to execute or HTTP URL to notify.
 See [Post connect hook](./post-connect-hook.md) for more details.
 Leave empty to disable
   - `max_total_connections`, integer.
 Maximum number of concurrent client connections.
 0 means unlimited
+  - `defender`, struct containing the defender configuration.
+See [Defender](./defender.md) for more details.
+    - `enabled`, boolean.
+Default `false`.
+    - `ban_time`, integer.
+Ban time in minutes.
+    - `ban_time_increment`, integer.
+Ban time increment, as a percentage, if a banned host tries to connect again.
+    - `threshold`, integer.
+Threshold value for banning a client.
+    - `score_invalid`, integer.
+Score for invalid login attempts, eg. non-existent user accounts or client disconnected for inactivity without authentication attempts.
+    - `score_valid`, integer.
+Score for valid login attempts, eg. user accounts that exist.
+    - `observation_time`, integer.
+Defines the time window, in minutes, for tracking client errors.
+A host is banned if it has exceeded the defined threshold during the last observation time minutes.
+    - `entries_soft_limit`, integer.
+    - `entries_hard_limit`, integer.
+The number of banned IPs and host scores kept in memory will vary between the soft and hard limit.
+    - `safelist_file`, string.
+Path to a file with a list of ip addresses and/or networks to never ban.
+    - `blocklist_file`, string.
+Path to a file with a list of ip addresses and/or networks to always ban.
 - **"sftpd"**, the configuration for the SFTP server
   - `bindings`, list of structs.
 Each struct has the following fields:
     - `port`, integer.
 The port used for serving SFTP requests.
 0 means disabled.
 Default: 2022